 Watch Out: While NordVPN offers a 30-day money-back guarantee, they can’t issue refunds if something is purchased on Apple’s App Store as opposed to their website.
 However, if we wanted our money back, we did have the option of getting in touch with App Store support directly.

 We know price is a major decision-making factor in choosing a VPN, so we’ve laid it all out for you.
 The NordVPN options are pretty straightforward; we would get all the same features regardless of what plan we went with, so the only difference was the length of time we subscribed for.
-NordVPN gave us three options, ranging from one month all the way up to three years, with a sliding scale for cost.
+NordVPN gave us three options, ranging from one month all the way up to two years, with a sliding scale for cost.
 The low-commitment month-to-month option is $11.95 billed monthly.
-If we signed on for three years and spent $125.64 up front, that would come to only $3.49 a month.
+If we signed on for two years and spent $89.04 up front, that would come to only $3.71 a month.
 That’s pretty affordable, and considering the breadth of features provided, we’d be happy to sign on for a longer-term commitment.

-There is also a 15% student discount available for the three-year plan through Student Beans and Youth Discount, which reach students worldwide, and Descuento Estudiante, available for EU and South American students in particular.
-This would put the three-year plan at $106.79 total, or $2.96 per month.
-We know a good deal when we see one, and that’s a great value.
+There is also a 15 percent student discount available for the three-year plan through Student Beans and Youth Discount, which reach students worldwide, and Descuento Estudiante, available for EU and South American students in particular.
 However, our college days are behind us, so we were unable to take advantage, but we’re always looking for ways to help the students out there in their relentless pursuit of knowledge and privacy.